Johann Hartmann: Taste change for the Copenhagen audience

 The following year Johann Hartmann was equally successful with the music for The Fishermen (Fiskerne), whose subject allowed him to use lighter and festive colors.
-The work is as different from the Death of Balder as can be.
+The work is as different from Balder's Death as can be.
 The overture alternates between pastoral moods and dramatic emotions.
-The material is constantly varied and the first Act which describes the reactions to a shipwreck taking place off stage concludes with a Sextet in which the conflicting emotions of the characters are contrasted.
+The material is constantly varied and the first Act which describes the reactions to a shipwreck taking place off stage concludes with a Sextet in which the conflicting feelings of the characters are contrasted.
 In the second Act, the rescue by the fishermen is played on the stage, culminating in a final Chorus, where the music alternates between the men and women, gathering speed for the concluding jubilant music when the fishermen come safely onshore.
-Act Three contains the famous romance Liden Gunver and culminates in a beautiful Quartet between the two couples.
+Act Three contains the famous romance Liden Gunver, which has become part of the Danish popular heritage, and culminates in a beautiful Quartet between the two couples.
 The Singspiel ends with a Chorus in rondo form, followed by a dance of fishermen and fisherwomen.
+The opera also contains the song Kong Christian stod ved højen mast, which was soon officially adopted in 1780 as the Danish Royal Anthem.